Advising & GraduationPage address: http://english.mnsu.edu/film/advising.html

 - Can I count a film course outside of the courses listed in the Film Studies Minor?

-If you wish to take a film course not listed in the minor program, please petition your Film Studies Advisor.
+If you wish to take a film course not listed in the minor program, please petition the Film and Media Studies Co-Director (Film).
 GER 460: German Cinema and PHIL 465: Philosophy of Film do not need permission as they are already in the program.

 - What courses can I take to fulfill my international film requirement?